testingautomated-usi/DeepHyperion/DeepHyperion-BNG/README.md

 >**Note**: BeamNG.research can run on Mac Books, provided that you boot them on Windows, or inside a virtual machine, provided the it is managed by [Parallels](https://www.parallels.com/eu/).
 Parallels is not a free software, but probably a temporary evaluation license can be obtained.

 > **WARNING:** Running BeamNG inside a VM results in lags and possibly other misbehaviors.
-So we advice to use a physical machine, whenever is possible.
-Additionally, running BeamNG inside VMs managed by hypervisors other than Parallels (e.g., VMWare or VirtualBox) does not work smoothly.
+So we advice to use a physical machine, if possible.
+Additionally, running BeamNG inside VMs managed by hypervisors other than Parallels (e.g., VMWare or VirtualBox) did not work smoothly in our evaluations.

 ## Usage ##